sakethvardhineni/apache-airflow-dag/README.md

 ##After installing the docker write a decker-compose.yml file
 the version of the python is  3.7.

-we defined two services: postgres and webserver.
+defined two services: postgres and webserver.

 The postgres service loads the official postgres image version 9.6 and configures the database's environment variables.

 A Dockerfile in the./dockerfiles directory is used to build the webserver service.
-### In the Dockerfile i have imported the modules which are required to run the sales.py python program
+In the Dockerfile i have imported the modules which are required to run the sales.py python program

 Because the webserver service is dependent on the postgres service, the postgres service will be started before the webserver service.